-Beginning in 2015, NOAA Fisheries will run the new mail-based survey with the potential to reach all fishing households alongside the current telephone survey of coastal households on the Atlantic and Gulf Coasts.
+Beginning in 2015, NOAA Fisheries will conduct the new mail-based survey alongside the current telephone survey of coastal households on the Atlantic and Gulf Coasts.
 Based on an extensive series of pilot tests conducted over the past several years, the new survey will produce more accurate estimates of the number of fishing trips that occur each year.
-The tests also indicate that the new survey will show an overall increase - and in some cases significant increases - in the total number of trips fishermen are taking.
+The tests also indicate that the new survey will result in higher estimates of the total number of trips fishermen are taking.